 Launch of the Statement of Commitment

-Featuring the Hon Rachel Sanderson MP (Minister for Child Protection), Fiona Endacott (Chief Executive Officer of CF&KC-SA), Rob Martin (Chief Executive Officer of CAFFSA), Cathy Taylor (Chief Executive of DCP), Donna (foster carer) and Narelle (foster carer).
+Featuring the Hon Rachel Sanderson MP (the Minister for Child Protection at the time), Fiona Endacott (Chief Executive Officer of CF&KC-SA), Rob Martin (Chief Executive Officer of CAFFSA), Cathy Taylor (Chief Executive of DCP), Donna (foster carer) and Narelle (foster carer).

 Understanding the Statement of Commitment

 As part of Foster and Kinship Carer Week 2020, we share the Statement of Commitment from a carer and DCP support worker's perspective.

 The supporting document to the Statement of Commitment provides guidance on how carers and workers can use the Statement of Commitment to understand their roles and responsibilities, and work together to support children and young people in care.
 The supporting document includes a checklist with questions for carers and workers to use to reflect on their role and interactions with each other.

 As a foster or kinship carer, you can expect to be:

 We will provide clarity to carers around their role, responsibilities and entitlements.

 We will ensure carers have the information they need about the children in their care.